Salesforce Administrators can define blacklisting/whitelisting for specific domains or email addresses. For example:

 2. Click on the arrow next to your account name and select Settings from the drop-down menu.

-Note: If when you scroll down to the Ebsta section you are prompted to connect your mailbox, you can skip this step for now.
+Note: If when you scroll down to the Ebsta section you are prompted to connect your mailbox, click Skip this step and then you will have access to the drop-down menu as above.

 3. The Settings page will open in a new browser tab.
 Click on the arrow next to Settings and select Blacklist/Whitelist Rules from the dropdown menu.